Brexit Contingency Planning: Update for Community Pharmacies

 Last week (November 30th) the PSNC-led Brexit Forum met to consider the latest developments and discuss them with the Department of Health and Social Care (DHSC).

-Organisations at the meeting included AIM, the CCA, NPA, PDA and RPS from the pharmacy sector, as well as the Dispensing Doctors Association, Healthcare Distribution Agency and Proprietary Association of Great Britain.
+Organisations at the meeting included AIM, the CCA, NPA, PDA and RPS from the pharmacy sector, as well as the Dispensing Doctors Association, Healthcare Distribution Association and Proprietary Association of Great Britain.

 A significant portion of the meeting was allocated to discussing the possible secondary measures as outlined above.
 The Forum also discussed the fact that the DHSC may need to engage additional pharmacists to support its work in the event of a no-deal Brexit – in principle Forum members agreed to support this by encouraging community pharmacy to make pharmacists available to DHSC if required.